CaffeinatedDave/theunicornkitchen.github.io/_posts/2020-05-09-banana-ice-cream.md

 Freeze until solid, for at least 2 hours.

-Use a food processor or high speed blender and pulse, the banana will start off looking crumbly, make sure you stop and scape down.
+Use a food processor or high speed blender and pulse, the banana will start off looking crumbly, make sure you stop and scrape down.

 Switch to blending and the banana will start to look gooey, like a mush.
-Again stop and scape down.
+Again stop and scrape down.

-Keep blending and and the mixture will look like oatmeal, again stop and scape down.
+Keep blending and and the mixture will look like oatmeal, again stop and scrape down.

 The mixture on this blend will suddenly become a creamy, soft-serve style ice cream mixture.
 If you want to add any optional extras now would be the time, and then blend for a few more seconds (including if you have not added any extras).